 Now that’s one long clause!

-I give you this example because its one of the worst detailed clauses for legal costs.
+I have given you this example because its' one of the worst clauses for legal costs.

-By the way, this one was sneakily tucked away under "general" in one lease I reviewed for a client - super easy to miss.
+By the way, this clause was tucked away under "general", easy to miss.

 The lease registration cost is usually borne by the tenant.
 It's paid to the land registry and usually costs around $140.